Last updated: 10 April 2025

 Make trips to the swimming pool as fun as possible and slowly they should start to have positive associations with the activity.

+Many experts recommend using a method called systematic desensitisation, which involves taking baby steps to get your child from a place where they are fearful of swimming to being a confident swimmer.
 Talk to your child and map out the journey in tiny steps.
 Follow them very slowly, making sure to reward your child every time they complete one.

 Needless to say, most professional swimming instructors will pick up on your child’s fear of swimming immediately and be trained in the best techniques to overcome it.
 If you have any doubts at all speak to them prior to the first lesson.